-Diabetic neuropathy, a common complication of diabetes, is damage to the nerves that allow you to feel sensations such as pain.
-There are a number of ways that diabetes damages the nerves, but they all seem related to blood sugar being too high for a long period of time.
+Diabetic neuropathy, a common complication of diabetes, is damage to the nerves that allow you to feel things such as pain.
+There are several ways that diabetes damages the nerves, but they all seem related to blood sugar being too high for a long period of time.

 Diabetes-related nerve damage can be painful, but it isn't severe pain in most cases.